carsonfarmer/ts-template/README.md

 // TODO
 ```

-There are also several useful examples included in the [`tests` folder](https://github.com/carsonfarmer/package-name/tree/master/tests) of this repo.
+There are also several useful examples included in the `*.spec.ts` files of this repo.

 ## API